 The strategy document can easily include an appendix with an overview of the change programme.
 It is likely that the strategy will include a task to update the change programme to ensure it was consistent with the strategy and ensure it delivered the various parts of the strategy.
 If you are developing your programme of change and investments, and want to ensure alignment with the strategy, you may be interested in how to align a strategic balanced scorecard with the change programme of investments,

 Be clear what you are trying to achieve with the document

-A strategy from which more details plans, and programmes of change, could be derived.
+The idea with a good strategy document, is to have a explanation from which more detailed plans, and programmes of change, can be derived.
 A document that explained the strategy and the thinking behind the strategy.

-Of course, there is always an overview of the major actions, investments and programmes of change.
-There is an alignment of projects.
+Of course, it is useful in the strategy to have an overview of the major actions, investments and programmes of change.
+Make it clear which coherent actions are consistent with the strategy.
+There should be an alignment of projects and investments.
 However these are NOT strategic plans.
-The plan for implementing the strategy, just as the plan for communicating the strategy, is more detailed.
+The specific, evolving plan for implementing the strategy, just as the specific plan for communicating and socialising the strategy, is more detailed.